Monday, February 29, 2016

 "What!
 The king flees!
 The king joins the enemy!
 He betrays the nation!

 A father hands over his children!
-Our peasants of France had not yet a political notion other than of paternal rule; it was less the revolutionary idea that infuriated them than the awful, impious thought that a father would cede his offspring, betray their confidence! »
+Our peasants of France did not yet have a political notion other than that of paternal rule; it was less the revolutionary idea that infuriated them than the awful, impious thought that a father would cede his offspring, betray their confidence! »

 -- Michelet, p.
 166